 Plaster Hall Office 309H

-Jill Smith has taught Accounting at the School of Business Administration since 1995.
+Jill Smith has taught Accounting at the Plaster School of Business since 1995.
 Prior to coming to MSSU, she taught in the Accounting Department at the University of St. Thomas, in St. Paul, Minnesota.
 In addition, Smith worked as a graduate teaching assistant at the University of Minnesota and Senior Accountant at Deloitte & Touche accountancy firm.

 Smith’s interest in accounting began when she was a college sophomore and was inspired by her professor.
 She has passed on that same heartfelt love of the field and supportive understanding for students when teaching and advising her own students today.
-Smith has received numerous honors and awards including the 2010 MSSU Outstanding Faculty Advisor, the 2008 SOBA Outstanding Advisor Award, and the 2005 MSSU Outstanding Teacher Award.
+Smith has received numerous honors and awards including the 2010 MSSU Outstanding Faculty Advisor, the 2008 PSB Outstanding Advisor Award, and the 2005 MSSU Outstanding Teacher Award.
 She is also the Advisor of the MSSU Accounting Club.